rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Position the squre nuts.
 * Put the blending on the frame.
 * Insert bolts through the blending into the square  nuts.
 Thighten the bolts.

+### Mount to blending with handles.
+* Put the SolarBox on the bottom.
+* Position squre nuts for the top blending
+* Put top blending
+* Put handles on the top blending.
+* Insert **longer** bolts through the handles, the blending and squre nuts.
+Use normal bolts for other parts of the blending.
+* Tighten the blending.